Cars clog highways as families flee East Troublesome Fire in Colorado

 Livingston said incident command has orders in for additional resources to fight the fire.
 He added that the cause of the fire is still under investigation.

-The National Interagency Fire Center says there are 60 large fires that have burned more than 3.9 million acres across the country.
-And firefighters are continuing to make progress toward containment goals on large fires in several states.
+NIFC says there are 54 active large fires that have burned more than 3.9 million acres in 11 states across the country.

+"Firefighters met containment goals on five large fires" since yesterday, according to NIFC's update.